vmware-archive/Workshop/Lab07/README.md

 * application.yml
 * fortuneui.yml
-* fortuneservice.yml
+* fortuneService.yml

 ### Step 05 - Discover Services - DiscoveryHttpClientHandler

-Last code changes we have to make to get the Discovery service fully implemented and used is to change the `FortuneServiceClient` to use the `IDiscoveryClient`.
+The last code change we have to make to get the Discovery service fully implemented is to change the `FortuneServiceClient` to use the `IDiscoveryClient`.
 The `AddDiscoveryClient(Configuration)` that we added to `Startup.cs` adds `IDiscoveryClient` to the service container.
 To gain access to this in the `FortuneServiceClient`,  we will need to add `IDiscoveryClient` to its constructor.

 Once this is done, we could go ahead and use `IDiscoveryClient` directly to lookup services, but instead what we want to do instead is to use another Steeltoe component `DiscoveryHttpClientHandler` to make our life easier.
-The `DiscoveryHttpClientHandler` is an `HttpClientHandler` that can be used with an `HttpClient` to intercept any client requests and evaluate the request URL to see if the address portion of the URL can be resolved from the service registry.
+The `DiscoveryHttpClientHandler` is an `HttpClientHandler` that can be used with `HttpClient` to intercept any client requests and evaluate the request URL to see if the address portion of the URL can be resolved from the service registry.
 In this case we will use it to resolve the `fortuneService` name into an actual `host:port` before allowing the request to continue.
-If the name can't be resolved the handler will still allow the request to continue, but of course the request will fail.
+If the name can't be resolved, the handler will still allow the request to continue, but of course the request will fail.

-Make the changes necessary in `FortuneServiceClient` to accomplish the above.
+Make the necessary changes in `FortuneServiceClient` to accomplish the above.

 ### Step 06 - Configure FortuneServiceClient